0x6c6d/code_dump/csharp_dump/tutorial-vertical-slicing/README.md

 <ins>Stored Procedure</ins>
 - create a stored procedure in your local db
-- the query under "Master Kennung -> Stored Procedure" (below) can be executed on your local database to create the stored procedure
+- the query under "Store Manager -> Stored Procedure" (below) can be executed on your local database to create the stored procedure

-## Store Kennung
+## Store Manager

 <ins>Stored Procedure</ins>
 - used to do a full text search on the dbo.Technologies table